 Sauna, new potatoes, magic spells, skinny dipping, bonfires, and long endless nights.
-There you have it – Finnish Midsummer at its best.
+There you have it – Finnish Midsummer, or any time of summer, at its best.
 Add some mosquitos and/or rain for an authentic feeling.
 For many, this holiday at the end of June, originally a celebration of the summer solstice, marks the start of summer and holidays.
 We have summed up the ten best spells, traditions, and treats for you.
 Happy summer!

 1. Bath whisk

 There is no Midsummer without the sauna and no sauna without a bath whisk made of young birch branches.
 The tied together branches form the most essential accessory for the Midsummer sauna.
 Gently whip your whole body with the whisk, from head to toe.
 It not only smells heavenly in the heat of the sauna, but it also boosts blood circulation and cleans the skin.

 After the sauna, go out and throw the whisk on the roof of the sauna.
 Climb up and have a look in which direction the stem points.
 Why, you might ask?
 Because that is the direction from which your future spouse will appear.

 2. Collect flowers and dream of the one